Skip to main content

 EIP1559 implementation

 Previously our implementation used a smart contract (here) to calculate the base fee which allowed for governable parameters.
-Now we use the the standard EIP1559 algorithm with the parameter values being defined in the chain config.
+Now we use the standard EIP1559 algorithm with the parameter values being defined in the chain config.

 The parameters we are using are: